flastar-fr/FlaPU2Engine/README.md

 For now the only way to tell to the program which file you want to execute is by modifying the hard coded file name in the main file and making sure the file is in the ressource source folder at compilation.
 To see the result, you have to look at the values displayed after the program execution, which represent the values of the 6 first registers.

-## Additionnal information
+## How to program ?
-With the ISA and some basic knowledge of assembly, you should be able to program in my assembly language.
+With the ISA and some really basic knowledge of assembly, you should be able to program in my assembly language.
 However, you may need some extra information on some particular things.

+### Null register
 This project uses my own architecture, so the first register (r0) is an eternal null register, which means that no matter what value you assign to it, its value will always be 0.
 That also means that you can use this register in instruction calls, and you will be sure that the value of the register will be 0.

+### Definitions
-To create a definition, you have to use the ``define`` keyword, and you can use this format : ``define <definition name> <definition value>``.
+To create a definition, you have to use the ``define`` keyword, and use this format : ``define <definition name> <definition value>``.
-For example : ``define NULL_VALUE 0``
+Example : ``define NULL_VALUE 0``

+Definitions are implemented using an unordened map during preprocessing and does not check if a definition already exists.
+So you have to make sure to define a definition name only one time to not deal with undefined behaviour.

+### Labels
-The labels always start with a dot and are placed before the instruction that you want to jump from.
+Labels always start with a dot and are placed before the instruction that you want to jump from.
 Take a look at the [examples](#examples) for a better understanding.

+### Ports
+Ports can be accessed via their name or their id.
+The id looks close to register id but instead of starting with an ``r`` it starts with a ``p`` so for example : ``p0``, ``p1``, ``p2``.
+There are 18 ports so the last port is p17.

+Ports names are evaluated at preprocessing to be replaced by a port id.

+Here is the list of all available ports name :
+1. Text display
+   - write_char
+   - clear_chars
+   - print_chars
+2. Number display
+   - write_number
+   - clear_number
+   - print_number
+3. Screen
+   - pixel1_x
+   - pixel1_y
+   - pixel2_x
+   - pixel2_y
+   - draw_pixel
+   - draw_rect
+   - clear_pixel
+   - clear_rect
+   - clear_screen
+   - print_screen
+4. Random device
+   - rng_range
+   - random_nb
+5. Keyboard input
+   - keyboard_input
+Note : this order also represents the order where it is left in the vector.
+That means that the id of the first name in the list is ``p0``, next is ``p1`` and so on to ``p17``.

+To interract with ports you have to use the ``PLD`` and ``PST`` instructions.
+The first one loads the value of a port into a register, the second one stores the value of a register into a port.

+For ports that only need to be triggered you can just pass no register with ``PST`` instruction, and it will be triggered.
+Even if you pass a register that has a value of 0 it will be triggered (might change later).

+You can check the complete example on ports [here](#example-using-all-ports)

+### Extra information

 Comments are only singleline and start with a ``#``.